jefflau/jest-fetch-mock/README.md

 * `fetch.resetMocks()` - Clear previously set mocks so they do not bleed into other mocks
 * `fetch.mock` - The mock state for your fetch calls.
 Make assertions on the arguments given to `fetch` when called by the functions you are testing.
 For more information check the [Jest docs](https://facebook.github.io/jest/docs/en/mock-functions.html#mock-property)

-For information on the parameters body and init take, you can look at the MDN docs on the Response Constructor function, which `jest-fetch-mock` uses under the surface.
+For information on the parameters body and init can take, you can look at the MDN docs on the Response Constructor function, which `jest-fetch-mock` uses under the surface.

 https://developer.mozilla.org/en-US/docs/Web/API/Response/Response